ClearContracts/drep-registration/README.md

 https://x.com/clarity_dao

-Our mission is to champion the interests of entrepreneurs in the Cardano ecosystem.
-We strive to be the voice of those who prioritize Cardano as a reliable, stable, and robust infrastructure for building businesses.
-The Clarity founding team is committed to transparency in all voting processes, providing detailed rationale for every vote to ensure accountability.

 We are deeply passionate about blockchain technology and have a strong conviction that the world will become decentralized, with blockchain serving as a superior source of truth across industries and use cases creating globally transparent free markets.
 As a decentralized representative (dRep) for the Cardano ecosystem, we strive to champion the interests of entrepreneurs and builders who rely on Cardano as a reliable, stable, and robust infrastructure for building businesses.
 We are committed to transparency in all voting processes, providing a clear rationale for every vote to ensure accountability.

 ## Our Main Goals as a dRep